metalshavings/metalshavings/_posts/2015-10-27-VectricCut3D.md

 ![Step 6]({{ site.url }}/public/cut3d06.png)

-Nope...we get the same choices as the roughing toolpath, a raster with the option for a 45 or 135 angle.  *That's it.*  So here's what that toolpath will look like, again lots of time and for little/no benefit on this sort of part.
+Nope... we get the same choices as the roughing toolpath, a raster with the option for a 45 or 135 angle, *that's it.*  So here's what that toolpath will look like, again lots of time and for little/no benefit on this sort of part.

 ![Step 7]({{ site.url }}/public/cut3d07.png)